 - Augmented reality (AR) and virtual reality (VR) applications for urban planning and design

 - HCI and new economic paradigms such as circular economy, doughnut economics, degrowth, voluntary simplicity, prosperous decent, cooperativism

 - HCI for building stronger more resilient communities

 Potential participants: For detailed information about the workshop, please visit our workshop website https://dsmart2023.wixsite.com/designingsmart.
-If you're interested in joining, you can directly register by sending an EOI and email to email@example.com, and firstname.lastname@example.org before October 3rd, 2023.
-Notifications will be sent out by October 23rd.
+If you're interested in joining, you can directly register by sending an EOI and email to email@example.com, and firstname.lastname@example.org before 17 November, 2023.